Razlog

 Razlog (Разлог [rɐzˈɫɔk]) is a town and ski resort in Razlog Municipality, Blagoevgrad Province in southwestern Bulgaria.
 It is situated in the Razlog Valley and was first mentioned during the reign of Byzantine emperor Basil II.

 The municipality

-The municipality of Razlog comprises the villages of Banya, Gorno Draglishte, Dolno Draglishte, Dobarsko, Bachevo, Godlevo and Eleshnitsa with a total population of 20,410 inhabitants.
-Each has its own charm.
+The municipality of Razlog comprises the villages of Banya, Gorno Draglishte, Dobarsko, Bachevo, Godlevo, and Eleshnitsa with a total population of 20,410.

-The fairy-tale village of Dobarsko, hidden in the outskirts of Rila, maintains the legends of the Dobarsko Singing School.
-One can see here the church "Saints Theodor Tiron and Theodor Stratilat" (1614) — a National Monument of Culture with high architectural and artistic culture.
-The murals depicting Jesus Christ in what observers claim to be a jet rocket astonishes foreigners as well as Bulgarians.
-The icons in the Tzar (King) Row of church "Sretenie Gospodne" (1860) were painted by Simeon D. Molerov, a representative of the Bansko Painting School.
+Dobarsko, located on the southern slopes of Rila, is home to several historical landmarks.
+The Church of Theodore Tyro and Theodore Stratelates is a national monument of culture.
+The church has an abundance of original murals and frescoes, including ones depicting Jesus Christ in what some observers claim to be a rocket.
+The icons in the tzar (king) row of the church "Sretenie Gospodne" (1860) were painted by Simeon D. Molerov, a representative of the Bansko Painting School.